frontendpatterns/frontendpatterns.dev/src/content/patterns/skip-links.md

 ## Solution

-Apply the Skip Links pattern by allowing keyboard users to bypass repetitive navigation elements and jump to main content, and reinforce it with concise examples or tests.
+Allow keyboard users to bypass repetitive navigation elements and jump to main content.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.